agiordan101/codingame_chess/README.md

 External libraries are used to test & debug my own chess engine (times, valids moves from a position)

+### Branches

+- main  ->  Stable best version used in CodinGame
+- dev   ->  Stable version in devlopment (base for new branches, base for comparison, etc...)

 ## Get started

 ### Compile and copy the resulting executable into codingame chess engine folder, for its GameRunner/GameManager classes